AngelosPsy/condir/README.md

 ```

 We performed a two sided paired t-test.
-The results are t (49) = 1.541, p  =  0.13.
-These results suggest that there are no statistically significant differences between cs1 and cs2 for an alpha level of 0.05.
+The results are t (49) = 1.541, p  =  0.13, Cohen's d = 0.218 (small effect size).
 We performed a two sided Bayesian t-test, with a Cauchy prior, with its width set to 0.707.
 The BF01 was: BF01(0.707)  =  0.464.
 The BF10 was: BF10(0.707)  =  2.155.

-The results suggest that there is no evidence for H1, relative to H0.

-The results suggest that there is anecdotal evidence for H0, relative to H1.
 ```

 Lastly, the csSensitivity function can be used for a sensitivity analysis,